Kashmiri Pandits attend Kheer Bhawani temple fair in Valley after two-year gap | Entertainment

 The devotees paid obeisance to the deity while offering milk and kheer (pudding) at the sacred spring within the complex.

 “The festivities are different this year as compared to the previous years.
 The fervour is missing.
-It is painful.
 Our hearts are filled with pain as the number of devotees this year is very low,” Meenakshi, a devotee, told PTI.

 She said there was an atmosphere of fear in militancy-hit Kashmir before as well, but for the last couple of months, “the fear has increased due to the killings”.